 Because when you’ve got a lot of content and you’re using a platform that is NOT out of the box and allows you FULL creativity and control over how the learning is presented (like I wanted… not sure I’d go with that option now after having done it), you’ll end up with A LOT of designing, developing, creating and finishing off to do when everything needs to be linked, live and working properly.
 This image, is the list of things my VA and I were working through (she was purple, I was blue) and the state that each task, for each lesson was in.
 Design, develop, get online, edit intro text, link to supplementary materials, update menu etc etc the list went on and on.
 38 individual lessons. #shootmenow

 It did all come together in the end, and after a LOT of feedback around the user experience we think we’ve finally got it right.
 Thank the angels that watch over us.
-I nearly chucked the towel in a fair few times!
+I nearly chucked the towel in more than a few times!

 Is there an even happier ending though?